Overclocking

 Download from website

-EVGA Precision X is an Nvidia GPU overclocking tool that functions very much like MSI afterburner except with slightly different UI and GeForce video cards.
+EVGA Precision X is an Nvidia GPU overclocking tool that functions very much the same as MSI after burner except with a slightly different UI and for GeForce video cards.
 I wouldn’t say one is better than the other but rather comes down to personal preference.
 Give them both a try to see which one you like.

 Download from website